openlookeng/hetu-core/hetu-docs/en/installation/deployment-auto.md

 bash /opt/openlookeng/bin/configuration_deploy.sh
 ```

-Note, if you want to add more configrations or customize the configurations, you can add properties to the templates into file located at `/home/openlkadmin/.openlkadmin/.etc_template/coordinator` or `/home/openlkadmin/.openlkadmin/.etc_template/worker`.
+Note, if you want to add more configurations or customize the configurations, you can add properties to the templates into file located at `/home/openlkadmin/.openlkadmin/.etc_template/coordinator` or `/home/openlkadmin/.openlkadmin/.etc_template/worker`.

-The property format has to be key=\<value\>, where value is wrapped with \'\<\' and \'\>\', which means it it a dynamic value.
+The property format must be key=\<value\>, where value is wrapped with \'\<\' and \'\>\', which means it is a dynamic value.
 For example:

 ``` properties
 http-server.http.port=<http-server.http.port>